mook-it/DOS_Assignments/assign1/README.md

 $ cd code
 $ mix run lib/proj1.exs 3 2
 ```
+Input Format:
+Command line arguments: mix run lib/proj1.exs <arg1> <arg2>

-Where 3 is the number N which is range in which the first number of solution set should lie.
-And 2 is the value of K that is maximum size of the solution set
+Where <arg1> is the number N which is range in which the first number of solution set should lie.
+And <arg2> is the value of K that is maximum size of the solution set.

+Output Format:
 We are running for num_process increasing from 1 to 20 in each iteration.
 Hence each iteration prints the number of workers and time taken in that iteration

 Result format: the result of the project will be solution set of the problem in first line followed by time taken in each iteration